-Let’s face it, store bought gift bags are way overpriced, to say the least; luckily, they’re simple to DIY using scissors, scotch tape, a rectangle hole punch, ribbons, and whatever wrapping paper you have kicking around.
-According to this DIY-er: “These DIY gift bags are so easy to make and I think are even cuter than store-bought options!”
-Agreed.
+Let’s face it, store bought gift bags are way overpriced, to say the least.
+Luckily, they happen to be fairly simple to DIY.
+All you’ll need are scissors, scotch tape, a rectangle hole punch, ribbons, and whatever wrapping paper you have kicking around.

 Visit Designer Trapped for full instructions on how to DIY this Wrapping Paper Gift Bag.